 Obtain naturalization-related documents for your ancestors who emigrated from Italy.

-THE KEY TO QUALIFYING for Italian citizenship Jure Sanguinis is you have to prove either that the ancestor you are applying through did not become a US citizen before the next person was born in your line of ascendants, or that they never became a US citizen at all.
+THE KEY TO QUALIFYING for Italian citizenship Jure Sanguinis is to prove that the ancestor you are applying through did not become a US citizen before the next person in your line of ascendants reached adulthood, or that they never became a US citizen at all.

 Proving Someone Naturalized in the United States

-1. There are 3 sources of naturalization records in the US: (a) NARA, which has only naturalizations from federal courts, mainly between 1906 and sometimes in the 1950s. (b) USCIS, which is part of Homeland Security, used to be called INS, and was establish in 1906.
+1. There are 3 sources of naturalization records in the US: (a) NARA, which has only naturalizations from federal courts, mainly between 1906 and sometimes in the 1950s. (b) USCIS, which is part of Homeland Security, used to be called INS, and was established in 1906.
 They have records of most naturalizations after 1905 including recent ones. (c) County courts and local archives of records from county courts, scattered throughout the county, which have records from before 1906 and include naturalizations from after then that did not take place in federal court.
-One can also use an original certificate of naturalization that was issued to a relative who naturalized.
+If you have access to it, you can also use an original certificate of naturalization that was issued to your LIRA who naturalized.
+Bring the original to show to the consulate along with a photocopy to leave with them for your file.

 3. The oath does not contain enough info to be used by itself, so it always must be accompanied by either a petition for naturalization (sometimes called a petition for citizenship) or a declaration of intent.
 We’ve actually only seen one case where someone used a declaration and oath without the petition, a long time ago, so I can’t promise that this will work now.